maroyanp/CP386_a01/README.md

 # CP386_a01
-Creating a zombie process and termination of zombie &amp;&amp; Porcess managemnet
+Creating a zombie process and termination of zombie &amp;&amp; Process managemnet